Jince: Administrative division

+Etymology

+The name is derived from the surname Jinec (written as Junec in the oldest documents, meaning "Jinecs" ("the village of Jinec's family").
+The old Czech words junec, jinec, from which the surname arose, meant 'young bull', 'young ox'.

 Geography

 Jince is located about 11 km north of Příbram and 40 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is at 770 m above sea level.
 The built-up area is situated in the valley of the Litavka River.
+There are several fishponds in the town, supplied by small streams.
 The southern part of the municipal territory lies in the Brdy Protected Landscape Area.

 History

 The first written mention of Jince is from 1352.
 Iron ore was mined and processed here for several centuries.
 The first blast furnace is documented in 1646.
 From 1647 to 1805, the Jince estate was owned by the Wratislaw of Mitrovice family.
 They were forced to sell the estate due to debts.
 From 1805, Jince was owned by the Vrbna family, who annexed it to the Hořovice estate.

 In 1900, Jince was promoted to a market town.

 Until 2015, Jince was adjacent to the Brdy Military Training Area.
 After the military area was abolished on 1 January 2016, part of the area was annexed to Jince.
 However, the military area was partly replaced by the Jince Crew Training Ground with entry prohibited.